-Probate is not always required for small estates.
+Probate is not always required for small Estates in England and Wales.
 There are laws in place which allow certain assets to be transferred to someone else, and also allows for a maximum of £5,000 cash to be paid out without the need for Probate.

 However, Banks and building societies have their own internal rules about how much money they will release without Probate.
 This could be as little as £5,000 or as much as £25,000.
 If a bank or building society asks for Probate, even for a small amount of money, you may have to apply for it.

-If you have been told by a bank or building society that Probate is needed, you can either apply for the Grant of Representation (often called Grant of Probate) yourself or ask a Probate Specialist to do this for you.
+If you have been told by a bank or building society that Probate is needed, you can either apply for the Grant of Representation, often called Grant of Probate, yourself or ask a Probate Solicitor to do this for you.

 The process includes completing a Probate application form and then filling in an Inheritance Tax form.
-If the estate is small, you probablt won't have to pay Inheritance Tax, but you will still need to complete the form to show that no Inheritance Tax is due.
+If the Estate is small, you probably won't have to pay Inheritance Tax, but you will still need to complete the form to show that no Inheritance Tax is due.